12 Best Korean Movies of 2019

 8. Innocent Witness (2019)

 Catching a criminal is one thing, but proving them guilty is a whole other process.
 You have to make sure that you’ve got the right person, and for that, you have to turn over every stone.
 Similarly, when it comes to proving someone’s innocence, a vigorous investigation is required.
-It is well known that this often becomes a game for the lawyers and not of all of them play it clean.
-‘Innocent Witness’ follows the case of a woman who is tried for killing her employer, but claims that it was actually a suicide that she couldn’t prevent in time.
+It is well known that this often becomes a game for the lawyers, and not all of them play it clean.
+‘Innocent Witness’ follows the case of a woman who is tried for killing her employer but claims that it was actually a suicide that she couldn’t prevent in time.
 Soon-ho has to defend the accused, and the only witness is a 15-year-old autistic girl.

 7. Kim Ji-Young: Born 1982 (2019)

 When Cho Nam-joo’s novel of the same name was first released in 2016, it created an unfathomable divide between people.
 For some, it was an inaccurate presentation of the social culture in Korea, while to others, most of whom were women, it was their own story.
 The film received a similar response, but the controversy doesn’t mean it’s bad.
-It follows the story of a woman, from her young years to middle-age.
+It follows the story of a woman from her young years to middle age.
 It focuses on the everyday sexism faced by her and how the society around her leads her to depression.

 6. Inseparable Bros (May 2019)

 Blood is not a deciding factor when it comes to forging strong relationships.
 You could share the same last name and yet, feel no bond with the other person.
-While other times, you’d have no relation with someone, whatsoever, and yet treat them like family.
+While other times, you’d have no relation with someone whatsoever and yet treat them like family.
 Se-Ha and Dong-Goo are not blood brothers, but they treat each other like one.
 They have been through all ups and downs in their lives together, and help each other to move forward, despite their own shortcomings.
 Where Se-Ha’s physical condition fails him, his mental prowess delivers.
 Dong-Goo might not be so smart, but he has been bestowed with perfect health.
-When this duo meets Mi-Hyun, they realise that they need to expand their boundaries in the world.
+When this duo meets Mi-Hyun, they realize they need to expand their boundaries in the world.
 How will this affect their relationship?

 5. Birthday (2019)

-Tragedies are powerful, and unpredictable in their consequences.
+Tragedies are powerful and unpredictable in their consequences.
 You never know how people will react to them.
 Will they be brought together, crying on each other’s shoulders and holding each other’s hands for emotional support?
-Or will they be torn apart, grieving on their own, and becoming aloof and indifferent to each other?
+Or will they be torn apart, grieving on their own and becoming aloof and indifferent to each other?
 ‘Birthday’ is a story about such complicated emotions.
 Set in the aftermath of the sinking of the MV Sewol ferry on April 16, 2014, it has a man and a woman grieving for their son.
-His absence hits them hard and their marriage suffers the brunt.
+His absence hits them hard, and their marriage suffers the brunt.
 But they have to stay together for their child who still lives.
 When the birthday of their dead son approaches, they wonder how they’ll get through the day.

 4. Cheer Up, Mr Lee (2019)

 Everyone goes through a difficult time in their life, at one point or another.
 And everyone has their own way of coping with it.
 Cheol-Soo’s difficult time comes when his daughter falls seriously ill.
 She is the only person in his life that he truly loves.
-Her degrading health hits him hard and he begins to lose the agency of his senses.
+Her degrading health hits him hard, and he begins to lose the agency of his senses.
 Only his daughter could have gotten him through such a tough time.
-And then one day, she appears in front of him- fit and fine.
+And then, one day, she appears in front of him- fit and fine.
 How did this happen and what does it mean?
 Cheol-Soo decides not to waste time finding an answer to those questions.
 Instead, he embarks on a trip with his daughter.
 What will this lead to?

 3. Tune In For Love (2019)